hwengineer/hwengineer.github.io/_posts/2018-1-7-llvmenvironment.md

 sudo make install
 ```

-this installs version 0.10 besides your current openocd installation. you have to call `/usr/local/bin/openocd` instead of just `openocd` to use the newer version
+this installs version 0.10 besides your current openocd installation.
+You have to call `/usr/local/bin/openocd` instead of just `openocd` to use the newer version

 a quick and dirty alternative is to overwrite the old openocd binary in `/usr/bin/openocd`